 Independent judiciary

-The constitution states that protecting public resources is the duty of every UAE citizen, and UAE ministers are prohibited from engaging in private dealings with the government while in office.
-The government has the necessary means to investigate and punish abuse as well as corruption and has taken steps to eradicate such practices.
-The UAE government website unequivocally asserts that corruption is not tolerated in the public or private sector and explicitly forbids government employees from soliciting, requesting or accepting any gifts or bribes.
-An Audit Bureau was established in the 1990s to address abuses of power, and a comprehensive anti-corruption law is currently in effect.
+The UAE constitution states that protecting public resources is the duty of every Emirati citizen, and UAE ministers are officially prohibited from engaging in private dealings with the government while in office.
+The government has the means to investigate and punish abuse as well as corruption and has taken steps to eradicate such practices.
+The UAE government website asserts that corruption is not tolerated in the public or private sector and explicitly forbids government employees from soliciting, requesting or accepting any gifts or bribes.
+The Audit Bureau was established in the 1990s to address abuses of power, and a comprehensive anti-corruption law is currently in effect.

 Prosecution of office abuse

-Discrimination based on gender, sexual orientation, ethnicity and race does exist, but it occurs mostly behind the scenes rather than in the public sphere.
+Discrimination based on gender, sexual orientation, ethnicity and race persists, although it often occurs behind the scenes rather than in the public domain.
+Nontraditional sexual relations are prohibited by law and can be punishable by the death penalty.

 Civil rights